Bounding temporal quantum correlations

 The above results prove that the bound computed in Ref.~\cite{dimwit} for sequential measurements on qubits, coinciding with the value explicitly obtained in Ref.~\cite{Barbieri09}, is valid for any dimension of the quantum system on which measurements are performed.

-Finally, we stress that the construction of the above set of observables from the solution of the SDP, i.e. the matrix $X$ or the set of vectors $\{x_i\}$ such that $X_{ij}=(x_i,x_j)$, is actually completely general.
-We recall that the vectors $\{x_i\}$ can be obtained, e.g., as the columns of the matrix $X^{1/2}$, which is well defined since $X\succeq 0$, and, therefore, the dimension of the subspace spanned by them is equal to the rank of the matrix $X$.
+Finally, we stress that the construction of the above set of observables from the solution of the SDP, i.e., the matrix $X$ or the set of vectors $\{x_i\}$ such that $X_{ij}=(x_i,x_j)$, is general.
+We recall that the vectors $\{x_i\}$ can be obtained, e.g., as the columns of the matrix $\sqrt{X}$ and, therefore, the dimension of the subspace spanned by them is equal to the rank of the matrix $X$.
 In the previous case, since we were dealing with vectors in dimension $d\leq 3$, we used the property of Pauli matrices

 For matrices $X$ with higher rank, the corresponding vectors $\{x_i\}$ will span a real vector space $V$ of dimension $d > 3$.
-Now for general complex vector spaces $V$ with a symmetric bilinear form $(~,~)$, an analogous of Eq.(\ref{cliff}), namely
+Now for general complex vector spaces $V$ with a symmetric bilinear form $(~,~)$, an analogue of Eq.(\ref{cliff}), namely

-defines the associated Clifford algebra, where $A_u,A_v$ are the associated elements of the algebra and $\id$ is the identity.
-In particular, for $V$ a real vector spaces with the standard Euclidean scalar product, such a property is satisfied by the corresponding canonical anti-commutation relations (CAR) algebra.
-The latter has always a representation in terms of self-adjoint operators on an Hilbert space, e.g., operators written in terms of Fermionic creation and annihilation operators on an antisymmetric Fock space \cite{BraRob}, or written in terms of the Clifford algebra generators explicitly constructed in Tsirelson's original argument \cite{Tsi85,Tsi87}